google/WebFundamentals/src/content/en/updates/2019/08/twas-quickstart.md

 ## Next Steps {: #next-steps }

-Hopefully if you’ve followed this guide, you'll have a working Trusted Web Activity and have enough knowledge to debug what's going on when verification fails.
+Hopefully, if you’ve followed this guide, you'll have a working Trusted Web Activity and have enough knowledge to debug what's going on when verification fails.
 If not, please have a look at the Troubleshooting section or file a GitHub issue against [these docs](https://github.com/google/WebFundamentals/issues).

 For your next steps, I’d recommend you start off by [creating an icon for your app](https://developer.android.com/studio/write/image-asset-studio#launcher).
-With that done you can consider deploying your app to the Play Store.
+With that done, you can consider deploying your app to the Play Store.

 {% include "web/_shared/helpful.html" %}